ayushinav/Porosity.jl/docs/src/tutorials/stochastic_inverse.md

 err_resp = RockphyCond(0.01 .* abs.(resp.σ))
 ```

-Then create an *apriori* using corresponding distribution, here `Poe2010Distribution`.
+Then create an *a priori* using corresponding distribution, here `Poe2010Distribution`.
 In the above, we want to infer only for temperature and water content in olivine, so we'll define the distribution as such.

 !!! note